llm-bible/llm-bible.github.io/_publications/beyer2024clembench.markdown

 bibkey: beyer2024clembench
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2405.20859"}
-tags: ['Agentic', 'Prompting', 'Reinforcement Learning', 'Tools', 'Uncategorized']
+tags: ['Agentic', 'Prompting', 'Reinforcement Learning', 'Tools']
 ---
 It has been established in recent work that Large Language Models (LLMs) can be prompted to "self-play" conversational games that probe certain capabilities